lbenke/tictactoe/README.md

 different game types.

-A number of game players, including simple agents and an interactive player, are provided in the `Players` module.
+A number of game players, including simple agents and an interactive player, are provided in the `players` module.
 More complex agents are located in the `agents` subpackage.

  The game may be run interactively as follows: